-Keywords: GCV, PCV, Genetic variability, Heritability, Genetic advance, Path analysis, Correlation coefficient analysis.
+Keywords: Genetic variability, yield, improvement , oilseed,flax .

 1. INTRODUCTION

 Linseed (Linum usitatissimum L., 2n = 30) belongs to the Malpighiales order, the genus Linum, and the Linaceae family.
 Linnaeus gave the botanical name Linum usitatissimum in his book "Species Plantarum."
 Usitatissimum is a Latin word that means "most beneficial."
 (Linnaeus, 1857).
 According to the diversity of plant species, linseed originated in two places: the Mediterranean region of Europe and South West Asia, primarily in India (Vavilov, 1935; Richharia, 1962).
 Linseed is predominantly a self-pollinated crop; however, a small degree of cross-pollination (less than 2%) may occur due to insect activity.
 The family consists of around 200 species distributed across four genera, with Linum usitatissimum L. being the sole species of significant economic and agronomic value.
 The species name usitatissimum is derived from Latin, meaning "most useful," while the genus name Linum originates from the word "lin," signifying thread.
 Linseed is highly valued for its nutritional composition, containing approximately 33–45% oil and about 24% protein, depending on the variety.
 It is particularly rich in unsaturated fatty acids, including oleic acid (16–24%) and linoleic acid (18–24%).
 One of its most notable components is alpha-linolenic acid (ALA), which constitutes 52–53% of the total fatty acid content.
 ALA is a type of omega-3 fatty acid, essential for human health, known to lower cholesterol levels and support cardiovascular health.